 World Cup contender Spain fires coach two days before opening match

-Spain fired the men’s national soccer team manager Julen Lopetgui on Wednesday, just two days before the team’s opening World Cup match because he accepted a job to coach Real Madrid next season.
+Spain fired the men’s national soccer team manager Julen Lopetegui on Wednesday, just two days before the team’s opening World Cup match because he accepted a job to coach Real Madrid next season.

 Assistant Fernando Hierro will replace Lopetegui as the squad gets ready to take on Portugal in its first Group B match of the tournament, Spanish soccer federal president Luis Rubiales announced.